Skip to main content

 • “Classic gameplay, chaotic multiplayer, and the first official English release of Super Bomberman 4 & 5.”

-• “We've seen many newer Bomberman games and other games trying to replicate the gameplay but they never managed to create the same great look and feel as these classics.”
+• “We've seen many newer Bomberman games and other games trying to replicate the gameplay, but they never managed to create the same great look and feel as these classics.”

-• “The games are action packed and there's a puzzle element in the gameplay.”
+• “The games are action-packed and there's a puzzle element in the gameplay.”

-• “The gameplay never changes, the stages are all exactly the same, the enemies all act mostly the same, so it's just 50 stages of doing the same thing over and over and over again with exactly zero variation.
+• “The gameplay never changes, the stages are all exactly the same, the enemies all act mostly the same, so it's just 50 stages of doing the same thing over and over again with exactly zero variation.
 Plus, once you get too many powerups and become essentially invincible, the game just becomes flat out boring, but in a 'at least I'll be done soon' kinda way since at that point, stages will only take 30 seconds or so to clear.”

-• “It has the stages and gameplay from Mega (minus line bombs), the Louies and (much, much crunchier) music from PCE, the story and villains from Super 1.. it literally didn't have one single original thing about it.”
+• “It has the stages and gameplay from Mega (minus line bombs), the Louies and (much, much crunchier) music from PCE, the story and villains from Super 1... it literally didn't have one single original thing about it.”

 • “Gameplay-wise, however, it goes back to I'd say Super 2 quality, since the lag spikes are back.
 Also, there's still no line bombs, so Saturn remains superior in every aspect.”